Triangulated categories of mixed motives: Fibred derived categories

 Fix a base scheme $S$.
 A morphism $p:C \rightarrow D$ of complexes on $\A_S$ is called a \emph{$t$-fibration} if its kernel is a $t$-flasque complex and if for any $\Pmor$-scheme $X/S$, any $i \in \tau$ and any integer $n \in \ZZ$, the map of abelian groups

 is surjective.

-For any object $A$ of $\A_S$, we let $S^nA$ (resp. $D^nA$) be the complex with only one non trivial term (resp. two non trivial terms) equal to $A$ in degree $n$ (resp. in degree $n$ and $n+1$, with the identity as only non trivial differential).
-We define the class of \emph{cofibrations} as the smallest class of morphisms of $\Comp(\A_S)$ which~: \begin{enumerate} \item contains the map $S^{n+1} \mab S X\{i\} \rightarrow D^n \mab S X\{i\}$ for any $\Pmor$-scheme $X/S$, any $i \in \tau$, and any integer $n$; \item is stable by pushout, transfinite composition and retract. \end{enumerate} A complex $C$ is said to be \emph{cofibrant} if the canonical map $0 \rightarrow C$ is a cofibration.
+For any object $A$ of $\A_S$, we let $S^nA$ (resp. $D^nA$) be the complex with only one non-trivial term (resp. two non-trivial terms) equal to $A$ in degree $n$ (resp. in degree $n$ and $n+1$, with the identity as only non-trivial differential).
+We define the class of \emph{cofibrations} as the smallest class of morphisms of $\Comp(\A_S)$ which: \begin{enumerate} \item contains the map $S^{n+1} \mab S X\{i\} \rightarrow D^n \mab S X\{i\}$ for any $\Pmor$-scheme $X/S$, any $i \in \tau$, and any integer $n$; \item is stable by pushout, transfinite composition and retract. \end{enumerate} A complex $C$ is said to be \emph{cofibrant} if the canonical map $0 \rightarrow C$ is a cofibration.
 For instance, for any $\Pmor$-scheme $X/S$ and any $i \in \tau$, the complex $\mab S X \{i\}[n]$ is cofibrant. \end{paragr}

 Let $\cG_S$ be the essentially small family made of premotives $\mab S X\{i\}$ for a $\Pmor$-scheme $X/S$ and a twist $i \in \tau$, and $\cH_S$ be the family of complexes of the form $\mathrm{Cone}(\mab S \cX\{i\} \rightarrow \mab S X\{i\})$ for any $t$-hypercover $\cX \rightarrow X$ and any twist $i \in \tau$.
 By the very definition, as $\A$ is compatible with $t$ (definition \ref{df:basic_complexes&topology}), $(\cG_S,\cH_S)$ is a descent structure on $\A_S$ in the sense of \cite[def.
 2.2]{CD1}.
 Moreover, it is weakly flat in the sense of \cite[par.
 3.1]{CD1}.
-Thus the following proposition is a particular case of \cite[theorem 2.5, proposition 3.2, and corollary 5.5]{CD1}~: \begin{prop} Let $\A$ be an abelian $\Pmor$-premotivic category, which we assume to be compatible with an admissible topology $t$.
+Thus the following proposition is a particular case of \cite[theorem 2.5, proposition 3.2, and corollary 5.5]{CD1}: \begin{prop} Let $\A$ be an abelian $\Pmor$-premotivic category, which we assume to be compatible with an admissible topology $t$.
 Then for any scheme $S$, the category $\Comp(\A_S)$ with the preceding definition of fibrations and cofibrations, with quasi-isomorphisms as weak equivalences is a proper symmetric monoidal model category. \end{prop}

 \begin{num} We will call this model structure on $\Comp(\A_S)$ the \emph{$t$-descent model category structure} (over $S$).
 Note that, for any $\Pmor$-scheme $X/S$ and any twist $i \in \tau$, the complex $\mab S X\{i\}$ concentrated in degree $0$ is cofibrant by definition, as well as any of its suspensions and twists.
 They form a family of generators for the triangulated category $\Der(A_S)$. \\ Observe also that the fibrant objects for the $t$-descent model category structure are exactly the $t$-flasque complexes in $\A_S$.
 Moreover, essentially by definition, a complex of $\A_S$ is local if and only if it is $t$-flasque (see \cite[2.5]{CD1}). \end{num}